 Before joining Arent Fox, Richard worked for the US Department of Housing and Urban Development’s Office of General Counsel, and was affiliated with two prominent firms in the Washington, DC area.

 Richard is a member of the National Association of Bond Lawyers and a Fellow of the American College of Real Estate Lawyers.

 Publications, Presentations & Recognitions

-Richard was recognized as a leading real estate lawyer in Washington, DC by Chambers USA from 2006-2015, and by American Lawyer.
-He was also selected by Super Lawyers magazine as a leading real estate lawyer in 2011, 2012, 2014, and 2015.
-Richard was named a "top lawyer" in real estate by Washingtonian magazine's biennial list in 2013, 2015, and 2017 and he was listed in The Best Lawyers in America in 2014 and 2015.
+Richard was recognized as a leading real estate lawyer in Washington, DC by Chambers USA from 2006-present, and by American Lawyer.
+He was also selected by Super Lawyers magazine as a leading real estate lawyer since 2011.
+Richard was named a "top lawyer" in real estate by Washingtonian magazine's biennial list and he was listed in The Best Lawyers in America.

 Richard speaks regularly on issues related to the intersection of tax, real estate, and finance.

 - "Tax-Free Exchanges of Debt-Financed Property by Tax-Exempt Organizations," Taxation of Exempts; May/Jun 2017